t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 while this is not a big change. the performance squeeze adds up especially in scenarios where large data is involved.so anytime your logic involves using a nested loop or checking if items exists in a slice, always reach for a map.

+If you're curious, the project this optimization came from is open source — you can check it out here: [github.com/ogundiyantobiloba/emailfutbol](https://github.com/ogundiyantobiloba/emailfutbol)

 — Tobiloba Ogundiyan